 3. Efficient irrigation

-Plants prefer infrequent deep waterings more than frequent shallow ones and since both of these systems deliver small amounts of water directly in the soil, this is the perfect solution.
-Due to the slow delivery it will also promote root absorption in your plants and will safeguard the soil against erosion.
+Plants prefer infrequent deep waterings more than frequent shallow ones and since both of these systems deliver small amounts of water directly into the soil, this is the perfect solution.
+Due to the slow delivery, it will also promote root absorption in your plants and will safeguard the soil against erosion.

 4. Appropriate plant and zone selection

 Native plants work best for xeriscapes.
 Luckily our continent is in no short supply of drought-tolerant plants.
 Some of them have actually adopted fire in their life cycles!
 You can find a complete list of drought-resistant plants customized for the Melbourne area and soils right here.
 You should also keep in mind:

 - When selecting plants, do so for their ultimate size.
 Keep it in mind when creating your plan.
 This will reduce the need of pruning in case the plant turns out too big for the spot you picked and will in turn cut down on your green waste.